japila-books/apache-spark-internals/docs/storage/ShuffleBlockFetcherIterator.md

   e: Throwable): Nothing
 ----

-`throwFetchFailedException` throws a xref:shuffle:FetchFailedException.adoc[FetchFailedException] when the input `blockId` is a `ShuffleBlockId`.
+`throwFetchFailedException` throws a shuffle:FetchFailedException.md[FetchFailedException] when the input `blockId` is a `ShuffleBlockId`.

 NOTE: `throwFetchFailedException` creates a `FetchFailedException` passing on the root cause of a failure, i.e. the input `e`.